-But where you go wrong as a screenwriter in choosing one of us script coverage companies to cover your script is when you treat the entire process as if it’s an *objective science*, free of reader biases.
+But where some screenwriters go wrong when receiving feedback is when they treat the entire process as if it’s an objective science, free of reader biases.
 Like geology.
+Or coding.
 Or auto repair.

 The business of fixing a car is one thing.
 Either your engine works, or it doesn’t, and there are certain specific, tangible, purchasable parts and repairs that need to be made to make that engine run.